 We aim to make inclusion and diversity core attributes of our identity, embedded in all of our employment and business practices in all locations.

 Employee Network Groups

 Our Jacobs Employee Networks play a critical role in fostering our Culture of Caring in the work they do.
 These employee-led and employee-organized groups are centered around offering employees an opportunity to collaborate with others around the world who share similar interests and explore opportunities that relate to their specific goals.
 The shared mission of our employee networks is to make to celebrate and develop Jacobs’ diverse employee population, provide career enriching development opportunities for all levels of talent, assist in the attraction and retention of top diverse talent, facilitate innovation at Jacobs, and contribute to the communities in which we live and work.

 With eight active, passionate employee networks representing more than 23,000 employees, we’re celebrating inclusion and diversity more than ever before.
 Each of these groups has a senior executive sponsor to provide advocacy, guidance and support.

-- PRISM (LGBTQI+ group): creating an environment where our people feel able and empowered to bring their whole self to work.
+Creating an environment where LGBTQI+ employees feel able and empowered to bring their whole self to work.

 In the last two years, we: